-Swordfish Brochettes Recipe.
-Marinating and grilling fish the Moroccan way makes for delicious quick summer meals and, of course, the brochettes will be even more delectable if cooked over a charcoal fire.
+Marinating and grilling fish the Moroccan way makes for delicious quick meal and, of course, the Fish Brochettes will be even more delectable if cooked over a charcoal fire.
 Serve them with good bread and a salad of your choice.

-In Morocco cooks cut both meat and fish for brochettes into very small pieces, but you can cut the swordfish to the size you prefer.
+Brochettes, also known as kebabs or skewers can be made with fish, meat or vegetables.
+Fish for brochettes is cut into very small pieces, but you can cut the swordfish to the size you prefer.
 Just remember to increase the cooking time accordingly.
 You can replace the swordfish with monkfish, tuna or any other dense-fleshed fish.

 Serves 4 to 6